jeremycp3/jeremycp3.github.io/_pages/about.md

   - /about.html
 ---

-I will join the Hong Kong Polytechnic University and start my PhD journey under the guidance of [Professor Xiao Huang](https://www4.comp.polyu.edu.hk/~xiaohuang/).
-And I am currently employed as a researcher at Huawei Technologies Co., Ltd, specializing in the development of algorithms related to image matching, multi-modal matching, image retrieval, and 3D reconstruction.
-Before assuming this position, I obtained my master's degree from Wuhan University under the supervision of [Professor Ruimin Hu](https://scholar.google.com/citations?user=c9ZfhU0AAAAJ&hl=zh-CN&oi=ao).
-My academic journey commenced with the completion of my undergraduate studies at Dalian University of Technology.
+I am a first-year Ph.D. student in DEEP Lab at The Hong Kong Polytechnic University, Department of Computing, supervised by [Professor Xiao Huang](https://www4.comp.polyu.edu.hk/~xiaohuang/).
+And I have been employed as a researcher at Huawei Technologies Co., Ltd, specializing in the development of algorithms related to 3D vision.
+Before this, I obtained my master's degree from Wuhan University under the supervision of [Professor Ruimin Hu](https://scholar.google.com/citations?user=c9ZfhU0AAAAJ&hl=zh-CN&oi=ao) and bachelor's degree at Dalian University of Technology.

 News
 ======
+[2025.06] Two arxiv papers were released

+[2025.05] Two papers were accepted by ACL 2025

 [2024.07] A paper was accepted by ACM MM’24.

-[2024.05] A paper was published in Applied Intelligence.

-[2024.04] I will serve as the reviewer of ACM MM’24.

 Selected Publications
 ======

 *Heterophilic Graph Invariant Learning for Out-of-Distribution of Fraud Detection.

 Lingfei Ren, Ruimin Hu, Zheng Wang, **Yilin Xiao** and et al.